williexwill/Data_Viz_Final/NOTES.md

 First I found a tile layer I liked and set up a leaflet map in my "container 1" div.
 Later I'll add an svg on top of that map, that includes state outline paths, and color info based on employment numbers.

+The above method and leaflet/d3 integration got the best of me.
+Eventually I went ahead and built a functioning map, mostly using Leaflet, with minor d3 integrations.

 ### Data merge
 I have read in my csv and my geojson and stored both as arrays.